fastfire/deepdarkCTI/README.md

 - forums related to cyber criminal activities and data leaks
 - markets
 - exploits databases
+- Twitter accounts
+- RaaS (Ransomware As A Service) sites

 In addition, within the **methods** file, various techniques for searching and analyzing sources are described.